All about e-invoices in the public sector

 Electronic invoice with ZUGFeRD

 The ZUGFeRD format is a combination of PDF and XML file.
 Here, invoices are sent as PDFs and contain the XML data record for extracting the invoice data.
-This makes the format suitable for both visual inspection and automated transfer of data to IT systems.
+This makes the format suitable for both visual inspection and the automated transfer of data to IT systems.

 There are exceptions in these cases